AlexArchive/Shortcut/README.md

 ##How Do You Use It?

-In order to use Shortcut in your own application you must first [reference](http://msdn.microsoft.com/en-us/library/wkze6zky.aspx) the Shortcut class library.
-Once you have referenced the Shortcut class library, pease refer to the sample application listed below for guidance.
+In order to use Shortcut in your applications you must first [download](https://github.com/ByteBlast/Shortcut/archive/master.zip) and  [reference](http://msdn.microsoft.com/en-us/library/wkze6zky.aspx) the Shortcut class library.
+Once you have referenced the Shortcut class library, consider the following listing:

-Alternatively, you could refer to the sample project called *[Shortcut.Demo](https://github.com/ByteBlast/Shortcut/blob/master/src/Shortcut.Demo/Forms/MainForm.cs)* that can be found in the project repository for guidance.

 ```c#
 public partial class MainForm : Form {